Symplectic higher Auslander correspondence for type A: Background

-where $e_i(\underbar{x})$ is the $i^{th}$ elementary symmetric polynomial.
-The Lagrangian submanifolds we construct in Section \ref{section:quotientFC} are with respect to this structure.
+The setting we describe in this section is the same as that in \cite{DJL}, due to Auroux \cite{Auroux1} and based on the construction in bordered Heegaard Floer homology by Lipshitz\textendash Ozsv\'{a}th\textendash Thurston \cite{LOT18}.
+We review the relevant background, and refer to these for a more detailed account.

-On the other hand, the symmetric product of a Riemann surface $\Sigma$ can be equipped with a natural symplectic structure $\omega$ coming from a choice of positive area form $\alpha$ on $\Sigma$, as prescribed by Perutz in \cite[Corollary~7.2]{Perutz}.
-Away from the diagonal, $\omega$ is the smooth pushforward $\pi_*(\alpha^{\times d})$, where $\pi: \Sigma^{\times d} \to \Sym^d(\Sigma)$ is the branched covering map which ramifies along the diagonals of $\Sigma^{\times d}$.
-Motivated by \cite{Auroux2} and \cite{DJL}, we prefer to use this symplectic structure in Section \ref{section:F-W}, where we consider Lagrangian submanifolds of $\Sym^d(\Sigma)$ arising from products of pairwise disjoint Lagrangian submanifolds of $\Sigma$.
+Let $\Sigma$ be a compact Riemann surface with non-empty boundary, and $d$ a positive integer.
+We will denote by $\Sym^d(\Sigma)$ the $d$-fold symmetric product of $\Sigma$. $\Sym^d(\Sigma)$ can be equipped with a natural symplectic structure $\omega$ coming from a choice of positive area form $\alpha$ on $\Sigma$, as prescribed by Perutz in \cite[Corollary~7.2]{Perutz}.
+Away from the diagonal, $\omega$ is the smooth pushforward $\bpi_*(\alpha^{\times d})$, where $\bpi: \Sigma^{\times d} \to \Sym^d(\Sigma)$ is the branched covering map which ramifies along the big diagonal of $\Sigma^{\times d}$.
+This choice of symplectic structure allows for a combinatorially nice description of certain exact Lagrangians in $\Sym^d(\Sigma)$, given by products of pairwise disjoint exact Lagrangian submanifolds of $\Sigma$.
+In particular, $\Sym^d(\Sigma)$ is a symplectic manifold with corners, and a Liouville domain (as in \cite{EG91, Eliashberg}).
+For $\Lambda \subset \partial \Sigma$ a non-empty finite collection of points on the boundary of $\Sigma$, the divisor

-For $\Sigma=\C$ (or $\D$), the two symplectic structures turn out to be equivalent, as they both tame the complex structure $\Sym^d(J)$ induced by the standard complex structure $J$ on $\C$ (or $\D$) (\cite[Remark~1.1.1]{DJL}).

-For $n \in \mathbb{N}_{\geq 1}$ and following \cite{DJL}, we consider the disc $\D$ (with standard orientation of the boundary) and a set of $n+1$ points $\Lambda_n$ on $\partial \D$.
-Let $\Lambda^{(d)}_n$ define the collection of symplectic hypersurfaces in $\Sym^d(\D)$ (which we call \emph{stops}) as in (\ref{eq:DJLstops}); following \cite{Auroux2} (and the more general theory developed in \cite{GPS1} and \cite{GPS2}), we denote by $\W^{d}_n$ the partially wrapped Fukaya category of $\Sym^d(\D)$ with stops in $\Lambda^{(d)}_n$.
-Products of arcs in $\D \setminus \Lambda_n$ are contractible, hence admit a unique choice of $\Z$-grading, up to a global shift; a choice of grading on such Lagrangian subspaces determines an object of the partially wrapped Fukaya category.
-From now on, we equip $\W^d_n$ with this canonical $\Z$-grading.
-We have the following generation result by Auroux.